Configuring Auto Scaling Using AWS Toolkit for Eclipse

 Auto Scaling also monitors the health of each Amazon EC2 instance that it launches.
 If any instance terminates unexpectedly, Auto Scaling detects the termination and launches a replacement instance.
 This capability enables you to maintain a fixed, desired number of Amazon EC2 instances automatically.

-AWS Elastic Beanstalk provisions Auto Scaling for your application.
-Under Auto Scaling, on your environment's Configuration tab inside the Toolkit for Eclipse, you can edit the AWS Elastic Beanstalk environment's Auto Scaling configuration.
+Elastic Beanstalk provisions Auto Scaling for your application.
+Under Auto Scaling, on your environment's Configuration tab inside the Toolkit for Eclipse, you can edit the Elastic Beanstalk environment's Auto Scaling configuration.

 The following sections discuss how to configure Auto Scaling parameters for your application.

 You can edit the launch configuration to control how your Elastic Beanstalk application provisions Auto Scaling resources.

 Use the Minimum Instance Count and Maximum Instance Count settings to specify the minimum and maximum size of the Auto Scaling group that your Elastic Beanstalk application uses.